 One of Skillshare’s biggest advantages is its enormous course library.
 Since most courses are short and teacher-uploaded, there’s always new content being added.

-There are currently around 30,000 courses, so you’re guaranteed to find something that interests you, no matter how niche your hobbies may be.
+There are currently around 30,000 courses, so you’re guaranteed to find something that interests you, no matter how niche your creative hobbies may be.

 Con: Many low-quality courses